zacaryattack/academic-kickstart/content/post/Term Project/term project.md

     SVM: binary accuracy: 91.479%

-Wow, now that is impressive accuracy.
+Wow, now that is good accuracy.
 However, the problem is quite simplified.
 We need this kind of accuracy, but with multiclasses.

 Let us perform some more experiments to see what we are dealing with.
 Can we